sap-tutorials/Tutorials/tutorials/hcp-webide-localizing-app/hcp-webide-localizing-app.md

 Strings in more specific resource bundles (loaded earlier) will take precedence over strings for the same translation keys in less specific resource bundles (loaded later).

- >An important point: Before you begin, make sure you have deployed the current version of your app to SAP HANA Cloud Platform.
+ >An important point: Before you begin, make sure you have deployed the current version of your app to SAP Cloud Platform.
 This ensures that your latest code is checked into your Git Repository and is available to the Translation Hub service.

 ### Time to Complete
 **20 min**

 ---

-1. Log into your [HCP account](https://account.hanatrial.ondemand.com), click on the **Services** tab, scroll down until you see **SAP Translation Hub**, then click on the **SAP Translation Hub** tile.
+1. Log into your [SAP Cloud Platform account](https://account.hanatrial.ondemand.com), click on the **Services** tab, scroll down until you see **SAP Translation Hub**, then click on the **SAP Translation Hub** tile.

     ![Open Translation Hub page](mob3-3_1.png)